 Tuscany is a region of Italy that is renowned for its beauty, from the Renaissance capital of Florence to the area’s medieval villas and spectacularly untouched natural landscape.
-As well as a variety of ancient churches, palaces and bridges, there are also a huge number of castles in Tuscany dotted across its countryside that range from 11th-century fortress to recently restored wine estates.
+Along with the variety of ancient churches, palaces and bridges, there are also a number of castles dotted across the Tuscan countryside ranging from an 11th-century fortress to recently restored wine estates.
 You’ll feel like you’ve stepped into a fairytale!

-History, art and architecture lovers will find more than enough to captivate them while exploring Tuscan castles, with highlights such as museums, preserved frescos and artworks, and guided tours available in some locations.
-Many of Tuscany’s castles are now also available to rent as holiday accommodation, offering a unique travel experience and the chance to properly experience life in a medieval or Renaissance property.
+History, art, and architecture lovers will be captivated while exploring Tuscan castles, highlighted with museums, preserved frescos and artworks, and guided tours available in many locations.
+Several Tuscan castles can also be rented as overnight accommodations, offering a unique travel experience and the chance to properly experience life in a medieval or Renaissance property.

-Whether you’re looking for sightseeing spots, unique winery experiences or a hotel with a difference, here’s a guide to some of the best castles in Tuscany that are not to be missed on your next Italian holiday.
+Whether you’re looking for sightseeing spots, exquisite winery experiences or unique accommodations, here’s a guide to some of the best castles in Tuscany that are not to be missed on your next Italian holiday.

 Castello de Boccale is one of Tuscany’s most dramatic castles, built on a coastal cliff close to the town of Livorno.
 It was originally a watchtower built by Tuscany’s influential Medici family in the 16th century, designed to protect the region from Saracen pirates that frequently tried to invade the area.

-The interior of Boccale Castle is not actually open to the public anymore, as it has now been converted into residential apartments.
-However, it is definitely a site that is still worth visiting to admire the ancient exterior and beautiful surrounding coastal views, particularly at sunrise or sunset when the red-tinged rock seems to glow in the golden light.
+The interior of Boccale Castle is no longer open to the public, as it has been converted into residential apartments.
+However, it is definitely a site that is still worth visiting to admire the ancient exterior and beautiful surrounding coastal views.
+At sunrise or sunset, the red-tinged rock seems to glow in the golden light.
 There are also several small bathing pools created naturally by the erosion of the landscape, and Livorno itself is a lovely place to spend the day exploring.

 CASTLE OF BROLIO

-Found in Tuscany’s Chianti wine region, the Castle of Brolio is surrounded by vineyards and farmland that produce famous wine and olive oil all year round.
-It has belonged to the noble Ricasoli family since it was built in 1141 and has been home to numerous generations, many of whom have contributed to the legacy of Chianti wine.
+Found in Tuscany’s Chianti wine region, the Castle of Brolio is surrounded by vineyards and farmland that produce famous wine and olive oil year-round.
+It has belonged to the noble Ricasoli family since it was built in 1141, and has been home to numerous generations, many of whom have contributed to the legacy of Chianti wine.

-Despite the castle being privately owned, you can visit every part of the estate except for the Baron’s personal building.
-As well as touring the castle and admiring the view from the ramparts, you can also take a trip around the winery and vineyards or visit the connected restaurant and sample flavours and ingredients that are grown nearby.
+Despite being privately owned, you can visit every part of the estate except for the Baron’s personal building.
+Beyond touring the castle and admiring the view from the ramparts, you can also take a trip around the winery and vineyards or visit the connected restaurant.

-Poppi Castle is also known as the Castle of Conti Guidi because it was owned by the Guido family who controlled the surrounding area for over 300 years between the 12th and 15th century.
+Poppi Castle is also known as the Castle of Conti Guidi, owned by the Guido family, which controlled the surrounding area for over 300 years between the 12th and 15th century.
 It’s one of the most beautiful castles in Tuscany because of its location on top of a hill that offers incredible views of the Casentino area.

-Those who have already visited the Palazzo Vecchio in Florence might recognise the design of the tower that is attached to Poppi Castle.
-That is because it was used by architect Arnolfo di Cambio as a prototype design before he went on to build the palace in the Renaissance city.
+Those who have already visited the Palazzo Vecchio in Florence might recognize the design of the tower that is attached to Poppi Castle.
+It was used by architect Arnolfo di Cambio as a prototype design before he went on to build the palace in the Renaissance city.
 You can take part in a tour of the castle for a small fee, or just enjoy admiring its exterior and the surrounding scenery.

 There is also a fascinating legend attached to the tower that tells the story of a sister of the Guido family, who would imprison her lovers in the tower and was eventually locked in there herself by the local people who demanded justice for the men who had been taken.